Avijay1109/Personalized-News-Aggregator/README.md

 With this aggregator, you can:
 - **Create an account** to personalize your experience.
-- **Register your news preferences** by adding category preferences to your account.
+- **Register your news preferences** by adding news category preferences to your account.
-- **Browse articles** and discover news that matches your interests.
+- **Browse articles** by category and discover news that matches your interests.

 We aim to make staying informed easy, enjoyable, and tailored to your needs.